9p4/jellyfin-plugin-sso/providers.md

 ### Jellyfin's Config

-On Jellyfin's end, we need to configure an Authentik provider as follows:
+On Jellyfin's end, we need to configure an authentik provider as follows:

-In order to test group membership, we need to request Authentik's OIDC scope `groups`, which we will use to check user roles.
+In order to test group membership, we need to request authentik's OIDC scope `groups`, which we will use to check user roles.

 ```yaml
 authentik: